ifBars/ScheduleLua-Docs/docs/api/ui/notifications.md

 ### Notes

 - Useful for notifications that are only relevant for a short time
+- Use this method to override the default 5-second timeout
 - The timeout is approximate and may vary slightly
 - For more complex timed notifications with icons, use `ShowNotificationWithIconAndTimeout`